Table of Contents

 Dogs Allowed?: Yes

-Details: Normally viewed from the viewing platform off Callaghan Road, Alexander Falls makes for a spectacular sight when frozen, later in the winter.
-The are two trails you can take to reach the base of the waterfall, which requires a day-pass from Callaghan Valley.
+Details: Normally viewed from the viewing platform off Callaghan Road, Alexander Falls makes for a spectacular sight when frozen later in the winter.
+Instead of just viewing the falls from the pullout, you can actually take a scenic and enjoyable snowshoe right down to the base of the waterfall.
+The are two trails you can take to reach the base of the waterfall, which requires a day-pass from Callaghan Country.

 Link: Read more here.